hmallen/lorenzbot/README.md

 IF TIME:
 - Add argument for product selection
+- Add MongoDB collection to store Telegram users

 NEEDS TESTING:
 - Determine what is causing mismatch between calculated and executed order size
-- Move balance/trade log verification to isolated function

 DONE:
 - Add argument for trade amount